Addiction Counseling can help!

 - Inability to deal with stress

-- Loss of interest in activities/people that used to be part of their lives
+- Loss of interest in activities/people

 - Excessive talking or silliness